 Soccer-Flamengo beat Gremio 5-0 and reach Copa Libertadores final

-The win in South America's equivalent of the Champions League came after the two sides drew the first leg 1-1 in Porto Alegre and extended Flamengo's unbeaten run to 18 games in all competitions this season.
+The win, which came after the two sides drew their first match 1-1 in Porto Alegre, extended Flamengo's unbeaten run to 18 games in all competitions this season.

 It set up a final against the Libertadores holders River Plate in a Brazil-Argentina final scheduled for Santiago, Chile, on Nov.
 23.

 The Argentine side lost 1-0 to Boca Juniors on Tuesday but qualified for the final 2-1.

 Close to 70,000 fans packed the Maracana stadium in Rio, where Bruno Henrique scored the opener three minutes before halftime, hammering home from close range after Paulo Victor parried a shot from Gabriel Barbosa.

 Barbosa got the second goal two minutes into the second half with a fierce shot from 16 meters out after Gremio failed to clear a corner kick.